Pallacanestro Reggiana: Arena

 Pallacanestro Reggiana has played its home games in the PalaBigi (capacity: 4,530) since 1980.
 Built in 1968, it is named after the city's Secretary of Sports, Giulio Bigi, and seated 3,800 until a 2007 redesign.
 Because it was not originally up to standard for some European-wide competitions, Reggio Emilia has had to play some of its home games in European-wide competitions, at the PalaDozza (capacity: 5,721), in Bologna.
 Construction was undertaken over the summer of 2015, to modernise the arena, in order for it to be able to host EuroCup games.

 New locker rooms and new bath fixtures were built at PalaBigi.
 Then, in October 2015, Luca Vecchi, Mayor of Reggio Emilia, announced a plan to further modernise PalaBigi, increasing the arena's capacity to 4,600 seats.
 An option to build a new arena near Stadio Città del Tricolore, is still under consideration.
 During the 2015 and 2016 Italian League Playoffs, the old structure of the arena couldn't accommodate the large amount of ticket requests from the local fans, leading the club to install viewing screens in the cities' biggest squares, "Piazza Martiri del 7 Luglio", and "Piazza San Prospero".

 Academy

-Pallacanestro Reggiana has always invested in the youth programme in order to develop new young prospects: in fact the team that won promotion to "Serie A2" in 1982 was almost composed of players born in the town and trained in the club academy, such as Gianni Codeluppi, Piero Montecchi and Orazio Rustichelli.
+Pallacanestro Reggiana has invested in the youth programme in order to develop new young prospects: the team that won promotion to "Serie A2" in 1982 was almost entirely composed of players born in the town and trained in the club academy, such as Gianni Codeluppi, Piero Montecchi and Orazio Rustichelli.
 From 1989 to 1991 a very young Kobe Bryant played in the Academy teams while his father Joe was playing for Pallacanestro Reggiana.